dscorbett/duployan-font/notes/und-Dupl-x-pipa.md

 The semicircle may be turned “up” or “forward,” to represent “i” short or “e” long; and it may be turned “down,” or “backwards,” to figure “e” short or “a” long.
-This rule applies only when the hook is final, and in a few cases, as illustrated in the excercises. (vol. V no. 1 p.
+This rule applies only when the hook is final, and in a few cases, as illustrated in the exercises. (vol. V no. 1 p.
 8)

 The angle is avoided by turning the circle either side of the perpendicular.
 (vol. V no. 1 p.
 4)